Bag Cover

 Here’s the one I wound up using:

 I cut a little bit of innertube and tied it onto the flat spot of the tube, then bent it down over the opening.
 Because the innertube isn’t completely flat, I filled in a bit of a gap with some vaseline.
+[Update 2026-07-08: petroleum jelly is a bad idea with butyl, the butyl absorbs it like it was water.
+There’s some fancypants materials engineering reason for this that uses the word “positive”.
+But if you want to use butyl, lubricate with silicone instead!
+I’m using vinyl upholstery fabric now.]
 It’s still not a perfect seal, but it seems to be good enough.
 I may revisit this later when I get a thicker innertube.

 Bonus: Flute Tenons

 The innertube also works really well as poor man’s cork for the flute joints: superior to the wound thread I was using before.
-Both of the flutes I have sitting around are playing ch better now on the lower notes (F, E, D), probably because my thread windings were leaking a little air, and the flute is extremely sensitive to leaks.
+[Update 2026-07-08: butyl innertubes expand when you lubricate with petroleum jelly.
+Also they’re messy and gross.
+I’ve switched to using embroidery floss to wrap flute joints, still using petroleum jelly to lubricate.]
+Both of the flutes I have sitting around are playing much better now on the lower notes (F, E, D), probably because my thread windings were leaking a little air, and the flute is extremely sensitive to leaks.

 So that’s cool, I’ve got two pretty good flutes now.